neeharikachundury/Sentiment-Analysis/README.md

 # Sentiment-Analysis
 A Logistic Regression Model trained to identify positive and negetive sentimented sentences.
-Tokenizers used are Count Vectorizer and TfidfVectorizer Accuracy is used as the metrics
+Tokenizers used are Count Vectorizer and TfidfVectorizer.
+Accuracy is used as the metrics